JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Detective Chissus was unable to find any additional, specific information about Alan's visit to this site.

 - There is no other indication that Alan routinely searched any other travel websites until 2/6 and again on 2/12 and 2/13.
-- Based upon the information provided on Alan's searches regarding Venezuela with 1 adult and two children ages 6 and 3, it appears as if he was planning a trip to Venezuela for several weeks.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based upon the information provided on Alan's searches regarding Venezuela with 1 adult and two children ages 6 and 3, it appears as if he was planning a trip to Venezuela for several weeks. </span>
-- The information about his Google search on "The Best Place to Live in South Central America"· and ·"Best Countries to Live and Work Abroad" suggest Alan had more permanent plans.
+- <span style="background:rgba(240, 200, 0, 0.2)">The information about his Google search on "The Best Place to Live in South Central America"· and ·"Best Countries to Live and Work Abroad" suggest Alan had more permanent plans. </span>
-- Based upon the increasing acidic relations between Alan and Susann, it would also appear very unlikely that Susann would have agreed to allow the children to leave the country.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based upon the increasing acidic relations between Alan and Susann, it would also appear very unlikely that Susann would have agreed to allow the children to leave the country. </span>
-- It is also interesting to note that Alan made Kayak.com searches on the morning of 2/12, which was the day the children were scheduled to be returned to Susann.
+- <span style="background:rgba(240, 200, 0, 0.2)">It is also interesting to note that Alan made Kayak.com searches on the morning of 2/12, which was the day the children were scheduled to be returned to Susann.</span>

 - Based upon the above searches Alen performed on his Boeing laptop, it is reasonable to believe that Alan would make similar searches on his home personal computer(s).